NTNU-IHB/FMU-proxy/README.md

 However, internally the FMU is communicating with the original FMU over TCP/IP.
 When targeting localhost, this all happens automatically.

+To install the CLI tool, run `./gradlew installDist`.
+The tool is then located under fmu-proxify/build/install

 #### Running the FMU on another computer

 1. The target computer needs to start __fmu-proxy.jar__ <br>